Tom Rees (aviator): Death

 On Sunday, 17 September 1916, Rees was the observer in a two-man F. E. 2b, serial number 7018, piloted by Second Lieutenant Lionel Morris.
 They were part of a group of eight Royal Aircraft Factory B.E.2cs and six F.E.2b escorts from the Royal Flying Corps 3rd Brigade.
 As the formation returned from bombing the railway station at Marcoing, they encountered a group of about 20 German aircraft from Jasta 2.
 Manfred von Richthofen, who later came to be known as the "Red Baron", was newly assigned to Jasta 2, and was under the tutelage of Oswald Boelcke.
 Upon sighting the British aircraft, Boelcke gave the sign to attack, but held back himself.
 In the ensuing fight, two aircraft from No. 12 Squadron RFC and four from No. 11 Squadron were shot down, including Rees and Morris' aircraft, which was shot down by von Richthofen.
 Rees was killed during the dogfight with von Richthofen; this was the "Red Baron's" first official victory.

-Von Richtofen recalled getting a superior position on a two-seater British plane for his first confirmed kill.
+von Richthofen recalled getting a superior position on a two-seater British plane for his first confirmed kill.
 “I gave a short series of shots with my machine gun.”
-In the dogfight, von Richtofen said he "had gone so close that I was afraid I might dash into the Englishman.
+In the dogfight, von Richthofen said he "had gone so close that I was afraid I might dash into the Englishman.
 Suddenly, I nearly yelled with joy for the propeller of the enemy machine had stopped turning.”

 For von Richthofen, this was the first of the 80 confirmed aerial combat victories with which he was credited before his death in April 1918.
 The circumstances foreshadowed his death later in the war.
 His account of the event noted that the pilot was probably experienced, as he appeared conscious of the danger he was in and did his best to escape, as von Richthofen manoeuvred his new Albatros D.II serial number 491/16, into position to attack.
 Rees, in the observer's position, fired constantly from the forward-facing Lewis machine gun (which could also be turned to fire backwards over the pilot).
 Von Richthofen recounted that at the time he was not sure whether the F.E.2b would fall, until he was able to close up behind it during a moment of nonevasive flying, taking advantage of the F.E.2b's vulnerability underneath.
 After he fired, the propeller stopped turning, indicating that he must have hit the engine.
 Rees was not visible and the plane was flying unsteadily, indicating to von Richthofen that both British men had been injured.
 Morris managed to land the aeroplane at a nearby German airfield at Flesquières.
 Von Richthofen followed the F. E. 2b down and saw the dead observer and badly wounded pilot (who died later the same day), then flew back to his squadron's base at Bertincourt.